 Setup imaging devices are in RayStation described by the X-ray image receptor coordinate system.
 It is fixed in relation to the setup imaging device.
-The orientation of the X-ray image receptor coordinate system relative to the IEC fixed coordinate system is described using three rotations.
+It is a result of three rotations, each represented by a coordinate system, starting with the IEC fixed coordinate system.

-The first rotation is a gantry rotation about the y-axis of the fixed coordinate system, described in section 5.3.2 The gantry coordinate system on page 105.
+The first rotation is a gantry rotation about the y-axis of the fixed coordinate system, described in section 5.3.2 The gantry coordinate system on page 99.